KalaKit/KalaCrashHandler/README.md

 ## These crash types are supported and will be displayed

-### Very common and high priority
+### Common and high priority crash types

 #### Access violation (nullptr or invalid memory access)

     Occurs when a program dereferences a null or invalid pointer.
-    Typically caused by reading from or writing to memory that hasn’t been allocated.
+    Typically caused by reading from, writing to, or executing memory that hasn’t been allocated.
+    The type of access (read, write, execute) is reported.
     Exception: `EXCEPTION_ACCESS_VIOLATION`

 #### Stack overflow (likely due to infinite recursion)